Open post

 Lawrence Beesley, as written in "The Loss of the S.S.
 Titanic." © First Mariner Books, 2000.

 It appears that Eugene played often for his fellows.
-Even on the night of the sinking, he played his pipes at infamous dance/party held in Third Class.
+Even on the night of the sinking, he played his pipes during a party held in steerage.

 When Titanic struck the iceberg later that night, Eugene was nearly thrown out of his bed.
 He dressed in his trousers and shoes and went out to the gangway, but was assured by a steward that nothing serious had occurred and that he should just go back to bed.